groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/document-loading/download-annotate-pdfs-s3-groupdocs-dotnet/_index.md

 Annotator annotator = new Annotator(s3DocumentStream);
 ```

-The key difference when working with S3 documents is that you'll always be working with streams rather than file paths.
+> **Note:** The key difference when working with S3 documents is that you’ll always be dealing with streams rather than file paths.

-## AWS S3 PDF Download Implementation Guide

-Let's break down the implementation into two main components: downloading from S3 and annotating the retrieved documents.

-### Feature 1: Download PDF Documents from Amazon S3

-#### Understanding the S3 Download Process

-When you're building a PDF annotation system that works with S3, you want to avoid downloading files to disk whenever possible.
-Instead, we'll work directly with memory streams for better performance and security.

-#### Step-by-Step S3 Integration
+## How do I download a PDF from S3?

+Load the PDF directly into a `MemoryStream` by configuring an `AmazonS3Client` and issuing a `GetObjectRequest`.
+This eliminates temporary files and keeps the operation in memory, which is both faster and more secure for cloud workloads.

+`AmazonS3Client` is the AWS SDK class that provides methods to interact with Amazon S3 storage.

+`GetObjectRequest` represents a request to retrieve an object (such as a PDF) from a specific bucket and key.

+**Step‑by‑step download**

-**Step 1: Configure Your AmazonS3Client**
+**Step 1: configure the client**

-First, set up your S3 client with proper error handling:

 ```csharp
 using Amazon.S3;